cypress-io/cypress-realworld-app/README.md

 Prerequisites include an [Amazon Cognito][cognito] account.
 Environment variables from [Amazon Cognito][cognito] are provided by the [AWS Amplify CLI][awsamplify].

-Start the application with `yarn dev:cognito` and run Cypress with `yarn cypress:open`.
+To start the application with Cognito, replace the current **src/index.tsx** file with the **src/index.cognito.tsx** file and start the application with `yarn dev:cognito` and run Cypress with `yarn cypress:open`.

 The **only passing spec on this branch** will be the [cognito spec](./cypress/tests/ui-auth-providers/cognito.spec.ts); all others will fail.